ga4ghpoc/server/readme.md

 - http://ga4gh-reference-implementation.readthedocs.io/en/latest/configuration.html#data-repository

-## Testing the PoC ##
+## Dry-run Installation (Optional) ##

-If you would need to test the PoC before deploying it to a VM, you can try it with Vagrant with VirtualBox (install them first).
-Clone the git repository to your machine and cd into the folder.
+If you wish to dry-run the installation deploying it to the VM used for the PoC, you can try it with Vagrant with VirtualBox (install them first).
+Note that this is an option step and is not a substitute for the full set-up described above.

+First, clone the git repository to your machine and cd into the folder.

 	vagrant up